Meet our Leadership Team and Board members –

 Member at Large: Florence I. Dunn is a retired Army Major and a retired federal civil service employee.
 She lives in Yale, Virginia, on the farm where she grew up.
 Along with recently having an article about some of their activities*.

-Member at Large: Gail Taylor-Black is a retired Army Sergeant First Class and is married to a retired Army NCO.
+Member at Large: Gail Taylor-Black is a retired Army Sergeant First Class.
 Upon separating from active duty in May 2000, Gail served in the Virginia Army National Guard for 14 years and was highly decorated during her career.
 Gail worked in the Nottoway County High School as a substitute teacher.
 Her current position is as a Citizen Soldier for Life Counselor with the Virginia Army National Guard.
 She is a member of the VA Purple Diamonds and is active in several veteran’s groups and is involved in church and community activities.
 Along with recently being featured in an article*.

-*Opinions expressed by members are solely their own and do not express the views or opinions of FAWMA.Follow us at our social media sites!
+*Opinions expressed by members are solely their own and do not express the views or opinions of FAWMA.Follow us on our social media sites!